-If you are planning a trip and you will be working on an Archaelogical Site, you are advised to have a Travel Insurance policy in place before you leave your home.
+If you are planning a trip and working on an Archaeological Site, you are advised to have a Travel Insurance policy before leaving your home.
 Archaeological Digging has been taking place all over the world.
-Famous Sites that continue to be excavated including the Pyramids, Giza, and Pompeii.
-Whereas the purpose of digs used to be to uncover…
+Famous Sites that continue to be excavated include the Pyramids, Giza, and Pompeii.
+Whereas the purpose of digs used to be to uncover buried wealth such as…

-Whereas the purpose of digs used to be to uncover buried wealth such as jewels and gold from known Sites, the purpose is now to inform our understanding of human activity on a particular Site and further our knowledge of historical periods.
+Whereas the purpose of digs used to be to uncover buried wealth such as jewels and gold from known Sites, the goal is now to inform our understanding of human activity on a particular Site and further our knowledge of historical periods.

-Summary of Cover
+- Summary of Cover

 |Section & Cover||Silver||Gold||Platinum|

 |Cancellation or Curtailment*||-||£3,000||£7,500|

-*The excess payable does vary depending on the claim benefit.
+*Excess payable does vary depending on the claim benefit.

 Definitions of Archaeological Digging